valsson-group/UNT-Chem-4660-5660-Fall2025/Lectures-HandsOn/Lecture-1_August-26-2025/Readme.md

 If you are logging on for the first time, you must change the password by using `passwd` command.

-Note: you can only connect to cruntch4 if you are on the UNT network, so the above command will only work if you located on campus or are using [VPN](https://itservices.cas.unt.edu/services/accounts-servers/articles/cisco-anyconnect-mobility-client-vpn) to connect to the UNT network.
+Note: you can only connect to cruntch4 if you are on the UNT network, so the above command will only work if you are located on campus or are using [VPN](https://itservices.cas.unt.edu/services/accounts-servers/articles/cisco-anyconnect-mobility-client-vpn) to connect to the UNT network.

 Note: if your using another terminal than MobaXterm, you should use the `-X` flag for `ssh` to enable X windows forwarding so that you can use graphical programs.

 ### Home folder and basic commands

-When you log on to cruntch4, you will faced with a bash shell and located in your home folder that has the path `/home/<USERNAME>`.
+When you log on to cruntch4, you will be faced with a bash shell and located in your home folder that has the path `/home/<USERNAME>`.

 Some basic commands:
 - `pwd` - to see the path to the current folder.